-The prodigal son did not make good choices.
-When he finally gave up doing things his own way, he went back home to his father, he may have smelled like pigs.
+When the prodigal son gave up doing things his own way and went back home to his father, he may have smelled like pigs.
 His mind was filled with the images of filth in his life.
 You KNOW that had to feel awkward.

-The pull back to God by the Holy Spirit was so strong that I had to make the move.
-But honestly, once I walked the aisle to give my life over to God, I felt out of place.
+After wandering in my own filthy circumstances, the pull of the Holy Spirit was so strong I couldn’t wait to run back to the Father.
+But honestly, once I walked the aisle to give my life to God, I felt out of place.
 I looked around that room of churchy people and thought, "I can never be one of them.
 I'm too bad, too dirty, too far gone."

-A few years ago, I watched a lonely sheep make her way to the front of the church.
+Several years ago during an invitation, I watched a lonely sheep make her way to the front of the church.
 Immediately my heart began to feel that familiar knock, "Go!"
-"I don't know her, Lord," I said to Him.
-The knock got more pronounced as it pushed in on my chest.
+I reasoned with God, "I don't know her, Lord.”
+The knock became a push on my chest.

-I saw her slip into a side room as we sang our departing song, I turned to my husband and said, "I need to go to her."
+I saw her slip into a side room as we sang our departing song.
+I turned to my husband and said, "I need to go to her."
 He said, "Go."
-I went to the side room she had slipped into as the service was ending.
-There on the floor... still weeping was this precious lamb, talking to one of our pastors.
+I stepped through the door and there on the floor... still weeping was this precious lamb, talking to one of our pastors.

 Tears were streaming down both of our faces as I reached out and said, "My name is Luann and I've been where you are."
-It was as if God immediately bound our hearts.
-We talked, hugged, cried and exchanged contact information.
-I have walked with this baby and now she runs to help others... who "have been where she was."
+It was as if God immediately connected our hearts.
+Now she runs to help others who don’t fit in.